nchandolaj/AdvancesInDeepLearning/advanced_training/docs/distributed_training.md

 # Distributed Training

-Multiple GPUs
+In the context of 2026, **Distributed Training** is no longer just an "option" for high-end researchers—it is the **standard operating procedure** for training any modern Large Language Model (LLM) or generative agent.

+It is the process of spreading the computational workload of training a single model across multiple processors (GPUs or TPUs), often spanning hundreds or thousands of interconnected "nodes" (individual servers).

+## 1. What Issue Does It Resolve?
+Distributed training addresses the **"Scale Ceiling."** As models grow toward tens of trillions of parameters, they encounter two physical barriers that a single machine cannot overcome:

+* **The Memory Wall:** A model like GPT-5 might require **terabytes of VRAM** just to hold the weights.
+Even the most powerful 2026 GPUs (like the **NVIDIA B200 Ultra with 192GB**) cannot fit the whole model, let alone the "activations" and "gradients" generated during training.
+* **The Time Wall:** Training a massive model on a single GPU would literally take decades.
+Distributed training reduces this to **weeks or months**.

-* For large models with billions of parameters (subsequently, the memory requirements are huge), we use multiple GPUs train.
+For large models with billions of parameters (subsequently, the memory requirements are huge), we use **multiple GPUs** to train.
+How can we parallelize the models over these GPUs?

 **Setting**
 * One model